 Funder: National Institutes of Health

-Summary: Supports the sustained operation and evolution of widely adopted informatics tools and resources that have demonstrated impact across the cancer research continuum.
+Summary: Supports the sustained operation and evolution of established informatics resources that advance cancer research across the continuum, emphasizing widely used tools with demonstrated impact.